pnxguide/sys205-heartydev/README.md

 make
 ```

+If you are not sure what is the kernel module, you can read more at https://sysprog21.github.io/lkmpg/.

 ### Step 2 - Load a driver
 Since your driver is a C module, you can use `insmod` to load it as follows.